Bleem!: History

+In a 2026 interview with Zophar of Zophar's Domain, Randy Linden claimed that Sega secretly assisted in the development of Bleemcast! by loaning them a Dreamcast development kit.
+Although Sega declined to grant a license to publish Bleemcast! on a GD-ROM due to possible legal issues with Sony and as a form of plausible deniability for Sega, they tacitly instructed Linden to reverse-engineer the MIL-CD format — whose technical details were only available to a select few developers owing to piracy concerns — by purchasing the MIL-CD single "Heartbreak Diary" by the J-pop girl group deeps.

 Originally, Bleem! was planning to have the disc able to run any PlayStation game on the Dreamcast, but due to technical difficulties, they developed the concept of the "Bleempak", in which the software would boot only 100 specific games each.
 New Bleempaks would have to be purchased if one game was not available to boot in a Bleempak.
 Due to the Dreamcast controller's fewer buttons compared to the PlayStation, there were plans to release a Bleem! controller somewhat similarly designed to the PlayStation controller, and a PlayStation-to-Dreamcast controller adapter, which would allow one to use a PlayStation controller on the Dreamcast.
 As technical difficulties grew further, all these ideas were scrapped, with no "Bleempak" and no hardware releases.

 However, they managed to release individual Bleemcast! bootdiscs for three popular games: Gran Turismo 2, Tekken 3, and Metal Gear Solid.
 WWF SmackDown! was also being planned for a release, but was not completed, while a couple of screenshots of Final Fantasy IX were surfacing during this time, but was never announced as a planned release.
 As promised from the beginning, the games ran in a 640×480 resolution, as opposed to the PS1's 320×240 resolution, and featured anti-aliasing and bilinear filtering.
 This drastically improved the games' graphics, but also brought out some graphical imperfections that were originally hidden in the lower resolution.